chris7444/ansible-docker-ucp/README.md

-## Creation of a VM template
+## Create a VM template

 The very first step to our automated solution will be the creation of a VM Template that will be the base of all your nodes.
 In order to create a VM Template we will first create a Virtual Machine where the OS will be installed and then the Virtual Machine will be converted to a VM Template.
 Since the goal of the automation is get rid of as many repetitive tasks as possible, the VM Template will be created as lean as possible, so any additional software installs and/or system configuration will be done later by Ansible.

-Of course, the creation of the template could have been automated too, but since this is a one-off task, it's been decided to do it manually since it takes less time than building another playbook and thinking about the possible options and dependencies.

-The steps to create a VM template are described below.
+It would be possible to automate the creation the template.
+However, as this is a one-off task, it is appropriate to do it manually.
+The steps to create a VM template manually are described below:

 1. Log in to vCenter and create a new Virtual Machine.
+![Create New Virtual Machine][Create New Virtual Machine] **Figure 2** Create New Virtual Machine

 2. Provide a name for your template.
 3. Choose the location (host/cluster) where you wish to store your template.
 4. Choose a datastore where the template files will be stored.